shankarprashadji/Library/README.md

 **Class-Based Structure for Library**

-class encapsulates the data of book list and method that manipulate book.
+class encapsulates the data of books and method that manipulate books data.

 1. **Properties:**
 ```